(Last updated on 6 September 2022)

 Assembly Hall of Fujian Chinese

 This assembly hall was re-owned and restored by the rich Fujian traders from China who come to Hoi An in 1759.
-Inside the temple holds the statute of the sea goddess Thien Hau, protector of the sea along with other animals that signified different meaning including fish (achievement), dragon (power), turtle (endurance), unicorn (knowledge) and phoenix (nobility).
+Inside the temple houses the statute of the sea goddess Thien Hau, protector of the sea along with other animals that signified different meanings, including fish (achievement), dragon (power), turtle (endurance), unicorn (knowledge), and phoenix (nobility).

 Address: 46, Tran Phu Street